selivan/selivan.github.io/_posts/2017-04-08-ansible-check-on-commit-vault-files-are-encrypted.md

 In our project we have an agreement: all vault-encrypted files should have suffix `.vault`.
 It's convenient to be able to see that all secret information, like keys and passwords, is stored properly.

-But this system has one drawback: it's easy to rename file to `*.vault` but forget to actually encrypt it.
+But this system has one drawback: it's easy to rename a file to `*.vault` but forget to actually encrypt it.

 Our ansible playbooks are stored in git repository, so we can use [git hooks](https://git-scm.com/docs/githooks) to force our rules.
 We will use `pre-commit` hook, that is executed by `git commit`.
 It's non-zero exit status aborts the commit.